 How does it work?
 Everyone who adopts a duck, whether online, in the mail, at a Duck Day Event or in a business is entered into what we call E-Quack, a database that stores all of the information.
 Next to your name in E-Quack is the number of ducks you have adopted.
 Right before the derby, the Duck Mix occurs.
 The tag range is entered into E-Quack and all the numbers are shuffled up.
 Then, E-Quack automatically assigns the number of ducks you have adopted next to Tag Numbers.
 Thus, if you adopted 5 ducks, your name will be placed next to 5 different Tag Numbers.

 What time is the Duck Derby?
-The ducks will enter the Smith River at approximately 3:45 PM.
+The ducks will enter the Smith River in Bassett, Virginia at approximately 3:45 PM.

 How will I know if my duck wins?
 The Boys and Girls Clubs of the Blue Ridge will contact you with the information you provided with your duck adoption.